kubernetes/website/content/en/docs/user-guide/walkthrough/_index.md

 ##### Volume Types

-- **EmptyDir**: Creates a new directory that exists as long as the pod is running on the node, but it can persist across container failures and restarts.
+- **EmptyDir**: Creates a new directory that exists as long as the Pod is running on the node, but it can persist across container failures and restarts.
 - **HostPath**: Mounts an existing directory on the node's file system.
 For example (`/var/logs`).

 For more information, see [Volumes](/docs/concepts/storage/volumes/).